 In sensitive environments such as hospitals and schools, a dirty floor could have more serious implications since it could increase the risk of illnesses along with the spread of bacteria.

-On the other hand, a chemical solution that is too concentrated will add unnecessary costs to the operation and may also leave a sticky residue on the floor, making the environment less safe for everyone.
+the operation and may also leave a sticky residue on the floor, making

 And in areas where people are likely to suffer from respiratory issues – such as in hospitals, care homes and schools, for example - the use of cleaning agents could be an aggravating factor for more susceptible lungs.